General Foundations of Spatial Sense

 • benchmarks associated with the various attributes.

 Visualize certain measurable attributes: the ability to form a mental picture of certain measurable attributes helps students better understand their meaning.
-In the intermediate division, students should develop the ability to visualize the attributes volume, length, area, and angles.
+In the Intermediate Division, students should develop the ability to visualize the attributes volume, length, area, and angles.

 Visualize benchmarks: the ability to form a mental image of some of the benchmarks associated with measurable attributes helps students estimate the magnitude of an attribute or check the reasonableness of a result obtained from using a measuring instrument or applying a formula.